 Size of the population used for each reference point.

-Defines the scaling of the reference lines used during survival selection.
+Defines the init_simplex_scale of the reference lines used during survival selection.
 Increasing mu will result having solutions with a larger spread.

 - n_offspringsint (default: None)